Early Education In Brownhelm Ohio

 About three years after these first settlers arrived in Brownhelm, Mr. and Mrs. William Alverson were living in a house of their own, a timber framed home built on the crest of a hill on the North Ridge.
 A number of families, comprising the usual large quota of children, had located near the Alversons.
 So the housewife gathered the children of the neighborhood and opened a school.
 This first school in town was opened by Mrs. Harriet Alverson in her own house in the summer of 1819.

-In the autumn of the same year, an 18 x 22 foot school house was built of log on the brow of the hill just west of the Alverson's home.
+The 18 x 22 foot school house was built of log on the brow of the hill.
 It was named Strut Street School.
 An old butternut tree stood near the door.
 Harriet's brother, Grandison Fairchild, taught the school the first two winters.
 Male teachers were often preferred in the winter months when the older students, no longer needed in the fields, returned to school and were of a more spirited humor.
 Fairchild received his tuition in chopping.
 Labor and produce were the currency employed for the exchange of values.
 Money was very scarce, and nearly all debts, except the one incurred in the purchase of lands, were paid in labor, its products, and those of the soil.

 The site of the school was romantic.
 School children enjoyed sliding down the hill, wading in the brook, and floating logs down the creek.
 In winter children would skate upon the frozen stream.